Skip to content

 Seed Groups

-After creating an internal group and tagging it to be used as a Seed Group, you can select it from the Target Audiences step of the campaign editor, or on the Send Settings step in a Canvas.
+After creating an internal group and tagging it to be used as a Seed Group, select it from the Target Audiences step of the campaign editor, or on the Send Settings step in a Canvas.

 Seed emails will have [SEED] appended to the start of the email subject line.
 Note that seed emails do not:

-• Increment sends in dashboard analytics.
+• Increment sends in the dashboard analytics.

 • Impact email analytics or retargeting.